The frequently asked questions below may help answer some your own questions that you may have.

 You can use whatever name you would like to when coming to an appointment at our office.
 Before you make that decision, please keep the following information in mind: We will be writing all prescriptions in the name you give us on your chart.
 This may cause a problem if you have a history at a pharmacy and plan to use your health insurance.

 Second, we will not ever release medical records to someone unless they can provide us with a photo id with a matching picture and name.

 Third, you may have a problem submitting receipts for reimbursement from your health insurance if the receipts are in a name other than the one on your insurance card.

 Finally, we recommend using accurate information such as your address, phone number, and medical history for many reasons, particularly in case of an emergency.

 Can I take a taxi, uber/lyft, or the city bus home by myself?

 Taking the bus after surgery is not recommended.
 You can take a taxi or rideshare service home by yourself if you chose to stay awake for the procedure.
 If you chose IV medication, we require that another adult accompany you.

 When will I be able to resume sexual activity after my termination?

 The doctor recommends not having sex for two weeks after your procedure.
-The reason that we recommend nothing inside the vagina for two weeks is because following your procedure you are more susceptible to vaginal infections and getting pregnant again.
+The reason that we recommend nothing inside the vagina for two weeks is that following your procedure you are more susceptible to vaginal infections and getting pregnant again.

 When will I get my next regular period?